anthezium/CS510-Advanced-Topics-in-Concurrency/Assignment_2/README.md

 #### Preparing data structures

-To implement this, it will help to declare a type for these locks.
-For now, we won't worry about false sharing, and add a definition for the type `mcs_sharing` to `tests.h` where there it says `// TODO declare a type for mcs_sharing` with `uint64_t` members `next` and `locked`.
-Giving these members this type will necessitate some casting back and forth between `mcs_sharing*` and `uint64_t` in the implementation, but makes it easier to work with our primitive operations, which expect `uint64_t`s.
+To implement this, it will help to define a type for these locks.
+For now, we won't worry about false sharing, and just use the definition for the type `mcs_sharing` in `tests.h` where there it says `// define a type for mcs_sharing`.
+Giving its members type `uint64_t` will necessitate some casting back and forth between `mcs_sharing*` and `uint64_t` in the implementation, but makes it easier to work with our primitive operations, which expect `uint64_t`s.

 Next, head over to `// TODO declare and initialize data for mcs_sharing` in `tests.c` and declare and initialize an array of `n_threads` `mcs_sharing`s,